jiangjianshan/msvc-pkg/README.md

 After installation, the libraries are built and ready for use in your projects.
 You can set a custom installation prefix for each library using the `--<library-name>-prefix` option.

-# Using msvc-pkg
+# Using mslibx

-msvc-pkg provides a simple, consistent command-line interface for all operations.
+mslibx provides a simple, consistent command-line interface for all operations.

 **Managing Libraries:**
 ```bash